yvzn/frosto/README.md

 ## Structure

-The *Frost Alert* application is aimed to provide notifications when a frost episode is due in the following days.
+The _Frost Alert_ application is aimed to provide notifications when a frost episode is due in the following days.

 The application consists in the following components:

 - **site**: landing page with subscription form
-- **logic-app**: _Azure Logic App_ that receives the subscription form data
+- **api**: _Azure Function App_ that receives the subscription form data, fetches weather forecasts and sends notifications
-- **api**: _Azure Function App_ that fetches weather forecasts and sends notifications
+- **logic-app**: _Azure Logic App_ that receives the subscription form data and sends notifications
 - **admin**: _ASP.NET_ webapp with admin tools

 [Frosto website (in french)](https://www.alertegelee.fr/)